kubeflow/pipelines/samples/ibm-samples/ffdl-seldon/README.md

 ## Naming convention for Training Model Files

-Since libraries such as Spark and opencv are huge to put in the serving containers, users who use libraries that are not from the standard PyTorch container from FfDL should consider defining their PyTorch model class file in a separate Python file.
-This is because when python try to load the model class from users' training files, python interpreter will need to read and import all the modules in memory within the same file in order to properly construct the module dependencies.
+Since libraries such as Spark and OpenCV are huge to put inside the serving containers, users who use libraries which are not from the standard PyTorch container from FfDL should consider defining their PyTorch model class file in a separate Python file.
+This is because when python tries to load the model class from users' training files, python interpreter will need to read and import all the modules in memory within the same file in order to properly construct the module dependencies.

-Therefore, by default users should consider naming their model class as `ModelClass` and only put the model class code in a file call `model_class.py`.
+Therefore, by default users should consider naming their model class as `ModelClass` and put the model class code in a file call `model_class.py`.
 However, users can choose not to follow the naming convention as long as they provide the model class and file name as part of the pipeline parameters.